libMesh/libmesh/README.md

 -----------------

-We support a large number of optional packages, some of which are distributed inside the ./contrib directory and are compiler directly with libMesh, others can be used from third-party installation.
+We support a large number of optional packages, some of which are distributed inside the ./contrib directory and are compiled directly with libMesh, others can be used from third-party installations.
 For a list of supported packages and optional dependencies see [here](http://libmesh.github.io/externalsoftware.html)